 Woman #2 reported the case to their superiors at their work place.
 The superiors after talking to them assured woman #2 that everything was okay.
 However, not long after that woman #2 was travelling in a vehicle to a funeral with other passengers when the vehicle hit a tree and only woman #2 fell out of the vehicle and died.
 None of the other passengers was even bruised.

 Woman #2 showed a very high degree of ignorance by reporting the problem to the work place.
 This was a spiritual problem that was supposed to be handled spiritually and not physically.
 From my observation, I can see that many Catholics, at least in the diocese in which I am, are in this kind of state of ignorance.

 How to correct ignorance in the Catholic Church

-Therefore the best place where the miracles and wonders of God can be transmitted is during mass!
+Therefore the best time the miracles and wonders of God can be communicated to the faithful is during mass!

 Importance of the mass